|Central Canada SFI Implementation

 The key to any prevention program is awareness.
 By being

-aware of invasive species, individuals can report sightings to the appropriate
+aware of invasive species, individuals can report sightings to the

-further spread of these invasive species; such as purple loosestrife,
+to prevent further spread of these invasive species; such as purple loosestrife,

 In July 2012, the MNRF launched the Ontario Invasive Species

 Strategic Plan.
-This document outlines Ontario's approach to the
+This document outlines Ontario's approach to

 What should you do if you see an Invasive Species?